Leverett House: House symbols

-The House Shield is a derivative of the ancient Leverett family crest depicting three hares rampant with an inverted chevron.
+The House shield is a derivative of the ancient Leverett family crest depicting three hares rampant with an inverted chevron.
 The family name is derived from the word "leveret" (with one "t"), which means young hare; family tradition has it that the earliest recorded family members were keepers of ferrets, which were trained to chase rabbits from their burrows.
 The official house colors are black and yellow, appearing on the earliest House paraphernalia that can be found.
 However, the combinations of black and red as well as green and yellow are often used.
 Annual T-shirt designs usually feature some combination of those four colors.
 Leverett House has a sister house at Yale, Timothy Dwight College.

+House traditions

+Leverett offers a host of fun, student-friendly events throughout the year.
+The house draws on its leporine heritage for many of its traditions.
+This includes its annual tulip bulb planting soiree.
+Another rabbit-inspired event, the annual "Lettuce Love" lettuce-eating contest, was suspended indefinitely following widespread reports of cyclosporiasis contamination throughout the United States.